 Joan Espenshade founded Power Packs after volunteering in a Lancaster County school and seeing children repeatedly in the nurse’s office on Monday mornings.
 When she asked why they were sick, Espenshade was told that the children had not eaten since the previous Friday at school.

 “Joan knew she had to do something and Power Packs Project was born as a weekend nutritional program for children who are at risk for going hungry when school meals are not available,” Lockard said.

 Now aiding entire families, Power Packs still operates by partnering with schools.
 With schools shutting down or cutting hours due to COVID-19, resulting in children having less access to free meals, Power Packs’ mission is increasingly important.

-Currently, Power Packs partners with 5 schools in Lebanon County and 11 in Lancaster County.
+Currently, Power Packs partners with five school districts in Lebanon County and 11 in Lancaster County.
 While volunteers previously packed the items for families at the schools, volunteers now assemble the goods in warehouses prior to distribution.
 Volunteers are stationed at least six feet apart, follow CDC guidelines and have shorter shifts.

 “Volunteers are the lifeline of Power Packs,” Lockard said.
 “Without our volunteers, we would be unable to do the important work that we do in the community.”

 Lockard shared that there are many different roles for volunteers to take on.